PierreMasselot1/Material-Switching-Unit/Build_guide_MSU.md

 ![enter image description here](https://i.postimg.cc/XqY751rg/image.png)

-You then have to wire up the endstop for idler body, which you will then secure using M2*12 screws and nuts.
+If using the stepper idler version of the upgrade, you then have to wire up the endstop for idler body, which you will then secure using M2*12 screws and nuts.
 It should be facing inward towards the center of the idler

 ![enter image description here](https://i.postimg.cc/SKbSdxXR/image.png)